 1. Research platform

 One of the most helpful, do-it-yourself resources for investors is a research platform.
 A research platform can provide you with a wealth of information, such as quotes for individual stocks, company financial statements, key company statistics, and much more.
 Even experienced, advanced investors and traders may be surprised to discover how extensive the tools and resources are that can be found in a particular platform.

-If you go to Fidelity.com, you will find a powerful research platform by clicking the “Research” tab at the top of the page.
+If you go to the home page of Fidelity.com, you will find a powerful research platform within the News & Research tab at the top of the page.
 This is where you can get access to a lot of information on not only stocks but also sectors and industries, exchange-traded funds (ETFs), mutual funds, bonds, options, IPOs, and annuities.

 Essentially, a research platform can act as the gateway to the information you need to make informed decisions, and help determine how a potential investment fits with your time frame, investing objectives, and risk tolerance.